Are CPAP machines noisy?

 Your filters are there to prevent dust and dirt from reaching your airway, helping prevent infections.

 Disposable filters must be changed monthly; otherwise, they can clog your machine and create noise.
+Reusable filters can be used for multiple months but do require regular cleaning.

 Check your hose